Razyapoo/KGBClusteringDocumentation/local_grouping_of_clusters.md

 <h1 id="implementation">Implementation</h1>

 The main advantage of the [`groupingOfClustersManager`](https://github.com/Razyapoo/knowledge-graph-browser-frontend-grouping-of-clusters/blob/5ee77643da16800807253298f984bcf5b13ec336/src/graph/GraphAreaManipulator.ts#L124) method is that it groups a predefined list of nodes.
-In the case of global grouping, all nodes on the graph area are taken, and in the case of a local grouping, all selected nodes and all their descendants (if exists) are taken.
+In the case of a global grouping, the list of predefined nodes consists of all nodes on the graph area, and in the case of a local grouping, it consists of the selected nodes and all their descendants (if any).

 The general logic of cluster grouping has undergone a slight change.
 The previous version of the algorithm performed grouping sequentially with respect to the hierarchical level, that is, in each subsequent iteration of the algorithm, nodes were taken from the [current hierarchical level](#TODO) or the next (+/- 1) level.
 This method, however, cannot be used with local grouping, because the user can select an arbitrary node on which he wants to perform local grouping, and this level may differ from the current hierarchical level.
 To solve this problem, the logic of the current hierarchical level is changed, but it is still valid that when zooming in, nodes having lower level have preference, and otherwise when zooming out.
 Each iteration of the cluster grouping performs a new search for the current hierarchical level.
 For example, when zooming out, `globalHierarchicalDepth` is set to the lowest level (keeping in mind that the level is increasing according to depth of hierarchy, i.e. descendants have higher hierarchical level in the hierarchy) among the nodes chosen to be grouped.
 However, when zooming in, it is not enough to simply find the highest level, but you also need to keep in mind that there may be nodes that have a lower hierarchical level, and at the same time have collapsed children.
 In this case, we need to give preference to such nodes.